 If you expect to get a list of ten sites that you can just check off your itinerary when visiting Barcelona, then you’re terribly mistaken.
 The abundance of important landmarks alone is so overwhelming that you’d probably need to come on a sabbatical to see them all.
 Also, there are more than 50 grand museums, and that does not include all the temporary exhibitions and independent galleries.

 Then there are all those cute shops lining narrow alleys, small squares on which you could spend hours feasting on churros while watching people go by.
-You can climb hills, relax in parks and work on your tan on beaches.
+You can climb hills, relax in parks, and work on your tan on beaches.

 No, I cannot put together a list of ten specific places not to miss out on.

-What I did instead is putting together an overview of ten of the most outstanding general themes you might be interested in.
+What I did instead is put together an overview of ten of the most outstanding general themes you might be interested in.
 Within these groups, I’m then introducing some of the most iconic examples to choose from.
 And although I’ve been working very hard to make my list complete, there will always be room for your own finds.
 Because I believe that when it comes to the city of Barcelona, no one has seen it all.

 Barrio Gotic